brinecr/tic-tac-toe-client/README.md

 1. Build a dynamic game that allows a user to play tic tac toe against themself
 1. Crafted a readme.md file (this documentation)
 1. Communicate with provided back-end to store the state of the game.
-1. Working independantly to create the game.
+1. Work independantly to create the game.

 ## Technologies Used